-Xubuntu Core is a slimmed down version of Xubuntu that doesn’t come with all the additional applications that the current Xubuntu desktop ISOs have.
-It essentially only ships Xfce and the basic look and feel of Xubuntu, so there will be no office suite, media players, etc, etc.
+Xubuntu Core is a slimmed down version of Xubuntu that doesn’t come with many of the applications, plugins, and libraries that the default Xubuntu desktop ISOs have.
+It essentially only ships Xfce apps (window manager, panel, file manager) and the basic look and feel of Xubuntu, so there will be no browser, email client, text editor, file search, office suite, image or media player, package or update managers, community wallpapers, etc, etc.

-The obvious benefit is that this ISO (about 600MB) will be faster to download – especially interesting for those with limited connectivity – and fit on a CD, as well as only adding what you want.
+The obvious benefit of a Xubuntu Core ISO will be faster downloading – especially interesting for those with limited connectivity – and you can then add only what you want.